zeusthedrone/Takyo/README.md

 "Clear to Go" or "CTG" is an event that happens when no sensors are hit for some period of time 10-20 seconds.
 This can also be considered a "reward" in training, or good behaviour.

 ## Observations
 Actual predictions ranged from 92-98% in 30-50 epochs.
-The model may be overfitting too early.
 More data would improve accuracy.
 Though I tried to predict dturn or "turn delay time" using regression, it failed.
 A more complete model would predict both the direction to turn and the turn arc in degrees.

 Compass headings are inaccurate indoors.
 Mapping is possible outdoors where the compass works normally.